Five Mindfulness Practices To Boost Your Daily Productivity

 Just as it's important to start the day on a mindful note, it's also essential to end the day on the right note.
 An easy way to do this is to practise a short meditation before bedtime.
 Meditation can help busy professionals, homemakers, students and others, wind down, calm down and relax.

 Another healthy practice is to inculcate and encourage a sense of gratitude and contentment in ourselves, through gratitude practises for wellbeing.
 These could be affirmations and reminders of acts and events that we feel happy, content or grateful for.
-It can also be helpful to carry out writing exercises for these. like the Joy in Little Things writing exercise or the Gratitude guided session on ZEN~It, in the Self-Care section of the app.
+It can also be helpful to carry out writing exercises for these. like the Joy in Little Things writing exercise or the Gratitude guided session on ZEN-It Mindfulness Page.

 Start Your Mindfulness Journey Today!

 You may have noticed that there’s no quick fix band-aid for any of these.
 But trust us, once you start trying these mindfulness exercises out, you will see an improvement in your mood, energy, and find your inner peace.
-If you need any help with these, the ZEN-it mindfulness app offers a number of guided sessions on mindfulness mantras, affirmations, breathing exercises, meditations and practises to observe and let go of emotions, and mindfulness exercises aimed at helping you bring your mind to the present, from quick grounding exercises, to step-by-step aids to nudge your mind back to the present.
+Our Mindfulness page offers a number of guided sessions on mindfulness mantras, affirmations, breathing exercises, meditations and practices to observe and let go of emotions, and mindfulness exercises aimed at helping you bring your mind to the present, from quick grounding exercises, to step-by-step aids to nudge your mind back to the present.
 ZEN-it can be with you on your journey, to help you become more mindful, and more effective.

 Here's a wish for your health, prosperity and well-being.
 Be ZEN with ZEN-it!